-I understand and agree that it is solely my responsibility to maintain current immunization and license records on file and provide updated records if and when they expire for as long as I maintain a deactivated and will not be reactivated until updated/current records are submitted.
+I understand and agree that it is solely my responsibility to maintain current immunization and license records on file and provide updated records if and when they expire for as long as I maintain a Doylestown Dog Park membership.
+I understand that if I do not do this, my access key fob will be deactivated and will not be reactivated until updated/current records are submitted.